Global PIQA: Evaluating Commonsense Reasoning Across 100+ Languages and Cultures: Global PIQA: Non-Parallel Split

 \paragraph{Diverse methods.} Indeed, authors used a wide variety of methods to brainstorm and construct examples.
-A total of 132 groups of authors contributed datasets.
-We encouraged authors to manually write examples, and 116 out of 132 groups drafted their examples manually (i.e. without the help of LLMs).
-Some authors (28 groups) wrote examples motivated by content on websites or other resources in their language, such as recipe blogs, DIY pages, question forums, or how-to books.
+A total of 146 groups of authors contributed datasets.
+We encouraged authors to manually write examples, and 128 out of 146 groups drafted their examples entirely manually (i.e. without the help of LLMs).
+Some authors (29 groups) wrote examples motivated by content on websites or other resources in their language, such as recipe blogs, DIY pages, question forums, or how-to books.
 Many groups brainstormed examples based on specific topic categories, such as food, home, clothing, transportation, hobbies, or religion.
-The vast majority of groups (127 out of 132 groups) explicitly reported making their datasets at least partially culturally-specific, covering local foods, clothing, traditions, everyday life, and/or customs.
+The vast majority of groups (141 out of 146 groups) explicitly reported making their datasets at least partially culturally-specific, covering local foods, clothing, traditions, everyday life, and/or customs.

 In line with the task description (\S\ref{sec:construction-methods}), all groups reported writing examples based on everyday topics.
-For example, one group spent one month adapting examples from naturally-occurring sentences spoken by family and friends, and another group read examples aloud to their parents and grandparents to verify ``colloquial [language] usage, cultural appropriateness, and everyday realism''.
-All groups had examples written or checked by at least one native speaker, and most groups (85 groups) had multiple native speakers check each example.
-Brief method details for individual groups are in \S\ref{app:descriptions}, and we highly encourage readers to explore these individual dataset descriptions.
+For example, one group spent one month adapting naturally-occurring sentences spoken by family and friends, and another group read examples aloud to their parents and grandparents to verify ``colloquial [language] usage, cultural appropriateness, and everyday realism''.
+All groups had their examples written or checked by at least one native speaker, and most groups (92 groups) had multiple native speakers check each example.
+Brief method details for all individual groups are in \S\ref{app:descriptions}.